Monday, February 19, 2024

 To paraphrase Charlie in “So I Married and Axe Murderer,” Scottish cuisine is based on a dare.
 A former picky eater, I tried several dishes during my brief Scotland visit in 1995 that I probably would’ve shunned under different circumstances.
 But I was twenty-three and overseas, so I tried black pudding, a couple of other breakfast meats I couldn’t identify, and—eventually—haggis.

 I had never seen haggis before then, though I had heard enough about it (“heart, intestines, lungs, boiled in a wee sheep’s bladder…good for what ails ya!”) to be a bit grossed out by the idea.
-However, our group was scheduled to attend a “Scottish Feast” our last night before returning to London, for a formal marching out of the haggis was the main event.
+However, our group was scheduled to attend a “Scottish Feast” our last night before returning to London, for which a formal marching out of the haggis was the main event.
 Our bus driver/tour guide/sharer of spirits gave us a rousing pep talk when we collectively voiced our disgust: “Oh, what you do, see, is mix up a bit of haggis with your tatties.
 It’s beautiful.”
 I wasn’t totally convinced, but I followed his advice one the haggis was plated, generously stirring my potatoes into the vaguely meatloaf-esque mound.
 As the lighting was dim in the supper hall, I could nearly dissociate what my brain told me was in front of me from what I saw and tasted.

 And what I tasted was comfort food, almost like something my mom would’ve made for us.
 Beautiful.